 What are you doing to keep up to date with security best practices?
 Security cannot simply be an on/off button, or an update, or a new tool in place.
-Instead, it needs to be a continuous effort to improve, to remain vigilant about new and emerging threats.
+Instead, it needs to be a continuous effort to improve, to remain vigilant about new and emerging threats and cyberattacks.
 With so many different threat vectors, from network security, to applications, and server security, it can be tricky to organise a comprehensive, ongoing commitment to protecting your organisation’s IT infrastructure.

 A1 is focused on delivering a great user experience with our own flavour of services and technologies applied to align to the Australian Cyber Security Centre’s Essential Eight, something we don’t think a lot of other MSP’s are offering or even thinking about right now.

 The Essential Eight

 The ACSC’s Essential Eight is a series of eight areas of focus developed by the Australian government’s cybersecurity division to prevent malware delivery and execution.
 These eight areas represent where we should be performing best practices for security.
 By focusing on each of these areas on an ongoing basis, it allows us to determine the best course of action for our clients to remain up to date across the security threat landscape.

 Application control is about locking down your systems’ applications so that non-approved apps, scripts, and installers can’t run.
 This is a whitelisting process, which includes an inventory of all apps approved for general use, plus you may want apps available to certain user groups.
 Users should not be able to simply install whatever they wish – there should be an approvals process in place for risk assessment.